johnperry-math/AoC2023/README.md

 I had forgotten about dynamic programming, so this took me a long while, even after visiting the Reddit solutions page gave me some insight.
 I rather like the solution I eventually came up with.

+## Day 13: Point of Incidence

+You are walking thruogh a landscape of rocks and ash!
+Mirrors are strewn about the landscape!
+Since the rocks and ash are the same color, the mirrors make it hard to navigate around the rocks!

+1. For each mirror, find the single row or column of symmetry, as it corresponds to a mirror.
+2. Whoops! (:face_with_monocle:) The mirrors are smudged!
+   Amazingly enough, they each have exactly one smudge!
+   For each mirror, find the single position that, when changed, gives you a _new_ mirror; i.e., a _new_ row or column of symmetry.

+### Unusual tools

+Originally I did this in Ada with the `Finalize` subprogram declared within the `Read_Input` subprogram.
+However, that looked ugly, so after cleaning up I made it more conventional.

+### Experience

+This was a bit tricky to implement.
+I made some dumb mistakes along the way, especially as regards loop termination and retention of values.
+Despite that, I enjoyed it.